persistenceOne/pstake-native/README.md

 # PSTAKE-NATIVE

+**Archived** -> ./x/liquidstake module has been moved to persistenceCore/v17/x/liquidstake, other types have been moved to persistence-sdk/v7/x/...

 Welcome to the Pstake's (Cosmos) Liquid Staking Platform repository!
 This repository contains the source code and resources for `pstake-native`, a system for liquid-staking tokens on the Persistence blockchain.